weraseemann/myFlix-client/README.md

 # My Nightflix app
 The Application is built using React.
-This is the client-side for an app called myNightflix based on its existing server-side code (REST API and database).
+This is the client-side for an app called Nightflix based on its existing server-side code (REST API and database).

 ## Essential Views & Features: